wilsonliaows/docs/connectors/servicenow/search.md

 # ServiceNow - Search records action

 ## Search records
-This action lets you search for rows from any table matching a search criteria.
+This action lets you search for records from any table matching a search criteria.
 Records that match all your search criteria will be returned as a list of records.

 ![Search records action](/assets/images/connectors/servicenow/search-records-action.png)
 *Search records action*